 How are we being guided?

 I haven’t felt my best lately.
-In fact make that 4 years.
-I emotionally crashed in 2015.
+As with life itself, we have ups and downs, highs and lows.
+Some experiences affect us stronger than others.
+Only I’ve avoided admitting that I was in pain for quite a few years now.
 I tried a lot of different things to get better, moving countries twice being one of them, surfing helping a lot, but like the effects of ibuprofen, it soon dissipates, not solving the problem, just temporarily releasing the pain.

 So I asked for help, because I had enough of being so restless, I was exhausted, and I was blaming myself for it.